 - The best science quality Level 2 SPIRE spectrometer products are created with version 14.1 of the Herschel Systematic Product Generation pipelines.
 These data are available in the Herschel Science Archive.
-Reprocessing SPIRE observations with HIPE v14.2 or above will result in almost identical products.
+Reprocessing SPIRE observations with HIPE v14.2 or above will result in identical products.

 - Extended calibrated spectra and spectral cubes: prior to SPG 14.0 all extended calibrated spectra, including the spectral cubes (as these are built by extended calibrated spectra) were affected by a missing correction for the far-field feed horn efficiency (ηff ).
 This correction is significant - a factor of 1.3-1.5 in SSW and 1.3-2.2 in SLW, as shown in the figure, where the red dashed line shows ηff , the blue squares are the average ratios of uncorrected FTS synthetic photometry to the corresponding photometry extracted from extended-calibrated photometer maps and the green circles are ground based measurements, taken pre-launch.
 More details on this critical problem will be available in a dedicated paper (Valtchanov et al, in preparation).

 - Bright source mode: observations in bright source mode processed with HIPE v7 or earlier result in spectra that have no scientific value.
 Bright source observations processed with HIPE versions 8 to 12.1 are properly calibrated.
 In HIPE v13 and HIPE 14.0, an out-of-date bright gain calibration product leads to poorly calibrated spectra.
 This calibration issue is resolved in HIPE v14.1.